Three Facts About the AMD RYZEN 9 3900x

 - It has a DDR4 System Memory Type with 2 memory channels and system memory specification up to 3200MHz.

 - The AMD RYZEN 9 3900x contains the thermal Solution (PIB) of Wraith Prism with RGB LED and the thermal solution (MPK) of Wraith PRISM.

 The AMD Ryzen 9 3900X is the flagship CPU from AMD’s new range.
 It screams “productivity king” thanks to its massive 12-cores and 24-threads.
 The AMD RYZEN 9 3900x is currently available at the following stores, as listed below.

 - Supports ECC memory

 - Comes with 12 Cores and 24 processing threads

 The History of AMD RYZEN 9 3900x: What to Know

 The AMD Ryzen 9 3900X is the best mainstream processor available.
 You won’t find a better processor without stepping up to the HEDT market, with multi-threaded performance that destroys everything in its path and PCIe 4.0 support.

-This processor has twelve cores and twenty-four threads.
+This processor has 12 cores and 24 threads.
 In applications with many threads, the extra cores make a big difference.
 The Ryzen 9 3900X has a boost frequency of 3.8GHz to 4.6GHz.
 It operates at a 3.8 GHz base frequency and a 4.6 GHz boost frequency.
 If you use your PC for work, content creation, or any other productivity task that requires a fast CPU, the Ryzen 9 3900X delivers, and the power efficiency improvements are incredible.